$CP$ violation in $b \to s \ell \ell$: a model independent analysis: A fit to all data

 \subsection{Methodology}

-We include following $CP$ conserving observables in out fit: \begin{enumerate} \item {\it LFU ratios: } Within the SM, $R_K$ is predicted to be close to unity owing to LFU which is deeply instilled in the symmetry structure of the SM.
+We include following $CP$ conserving observables in our fit: \begin{enumerate} \item {\it LFU ratios: } Within the SM, $R_K$ is predicted to be close to unity owing to LFU which is deeply instilled in the symmetry structure of the SM.
 To be more specific, $R_K^{\rm SM} = 1\pm 0.01$ \cite{Bordone:2016gaq}.
-This ratio was first measured in 2014 by the LHCb collaboration \cite{LHCb:2014vgu}.
-The current measured value of $R_K$ in $1.0\, {\rm GeV}^2 \le q^2 \le 6.0 \, {\rm GeV}^2$ bin is $R_K^{\rm exp}=0.846^{+0.044}_{-0.041}$ \cite{LHCb:2021trn} which retrogresses from the SM prediction at the level of 3.1$\sigma$.
-This can be considered as an inkling of LFUV.
+This ratio was first measured in 2014 by the LHCb collaboration \cite{LHCb:2014vgu} in $1.0\, {\rm GeV}^2 \le q^2 \le 6.0 \, {\rm GeV}^2$ bin and updated in 2021 \cite{LHCb:2021trn}.
+The measured value of $R_K^{\rm exp}=0.846^{+0.044}_{-0.041}$ \cite{LHCb:2021trn} retrogressed from the SM prediction at the level of 3.1$\sigma$.
+This was considered as an inkling of LFUV.

 In 2017, the notion of LFUV in $b \to s \ell \ell$ was substantiated by the observation of the ratio $R_{K^*}$ by the LHCb collaboration \cite{rkstar}.
 This measurement was performed in two $q^2$ bins.
 The measured values